Spring Boot Apache Kafka Example

 Overview

-In this article, we begin exploring how we will integrate apache kafka with Spring Boot
+In this article, we'll explore how to integrate Apache Kafka with Spring Boot.

 - Overview of Apache Kafka